 Callpod Dragon Bluetooth Headset

-Are there any studies on Bluetooth Radiation?
+Are there any studies on Bluetooth Radiation Dangers?

 As on the cell phone issue the cell phone industry have done a very good job of making the science look inconclusive and confusing.
 Added to which there have been few studies done specifically on the issue of Bluetooth radiation.

-Is Bluetooth Radiation Really Dangerous?
+Are Bluetooth Headsets Really Dangerous?

 I have a friend who has a car with Bluetooth installed.
 A few years ago when I was experiencing fairly extreme electrical sensitivity symptoms, when I sat in his car with Bluetooth enabled, it would set off exactly the same symptoms in me as when I used a cell phone.

-Bluetooth radiation is particularly dangerous in so far as earpieces and headphones go because of the proximity to the head of these devices.
+Bluetooth is particularly dangerous in so far as earpieces and headphones go because of the proximity to the head of these devices.

 Is Bluetooth Radiation More Dangerous Than Cell Phone Radiation?